dkovacs24/ReviOS_faq/README.md

 ## Can I download other language?

-Yes, in the Settins.
+Yes, in the Settings.
 If that isn't working, follow this: https://www.revi.cc/revios/workspace/lang

 ---